prezly/theme-nextjs-starter/README.md

 As we do not want to tell you how to style your project (CSS vs Sass vs CSS-in-JS vs styled components) and sure as hell do not want to force you on our preferred CSS framework **this theme does not have any styling loaded**.
 It is intended to be used as a boilerplate to start a new theme from.

-If you don't feel like starting from scratch, you can get [Prezly theme UI Kit Figma file](https://www.figma.com/community/file/1083372101078898157) and start from there.
+The good news is that you don't have to start completely from scratch.
+Feel free to use the [Prezly theme UI Kit Figma file](https://www.figma.com/community/file/1083372101078898157) as a design guide.

 ## Features